-The withdrawal of a student from class is to allow time for the student to reflect on their behaviour and learning.
+The withdrawal of a student from class is to allow time for the student to reflect.
 This time may be spent in self-regulating emotions, goal setting, completing class work or an opportunity to meet with the Welfare Coordinator, School Counsellor, Inclusion Coordinator or other educational or health worker.

 - Students to Complete Set Work